 With that in mind, Culligan International commissioned our Global World Water Day Survey 2021, conducted by Toluna, to better understand consumer perceptions and attitudes about water.
 Here, we share some of the most surprising things people in North America don’t know about water – and provide a few helpful facts to promote greater understanding of this most-valuable resource.

 The EPA sets the legal limits for more than 90 potential contaminants in drinking water under the Safe Drinking Water Act.
-Bottled water suppliers must meet the requirements set forth by the FDA through the Federal Food, Drug and Cosmetic Act.
-When the EPA sets a new standard for a contaminant in tap water, the FDA must establish a new standard for the same contaminant in bottled water or determine that the EPA’s new standard is not applicable to bottled water.
+Single-use bottled water suppliers must meet the requirements set forth by the FDA through the Federal Food, Drug and Cosmetic Act.
+When the EPA sets a new standard for a contaminant in tap water, the FDA must establish a new standard for the same contaminant in single-use bottled water or determine that the EPA’s new standard is not applicable.

 More than 1 in 5 respondents (21%) don’t believe that tap water could contain pesticides; nearly one-quarter don’t know whether it can.
 Unfortunately, according to the U.S. Geological Survey (USGS), pesticides in groundwater are in fact a concern, particularly for those living in agricultural areas: “Pesticides can reach water-bearing aquifers below ground from applications onto crop fields, seepage of contaminated surface water, accidental spills and leaks, improper disposal, and even through injection waste material into wells,” the organization notes.